-County Code Section 20-76D provides a supplement to the state's tax credit for certain cybersecurity company investments in the County.
+Under County Code Section 20-76D, Montgomery County provides a supplement to the state's tax credit for certain cybersecurity company investments in the County.
 In 2018, the General Assembly amended the underlying state credit, § 10-733 of the Tax-General Article, to provide that a qualified "investor," rather than a qualified "cybersecurity company," is eligible for the state tax credit.

-Similarly, Bill 23-19 provides that a qualified "investor," as opposed to a qualified "company," will be eligible for the County supplement.
+Consistent with the 2018 changes in State law, Bill 23-19 would provide that a qualified "investor," as opposed to a qualified "company," will be eligible for the County supplement.
 The investor may be an entity or an individual.